trexjacket/trexjacket/docs_src/tutorials/reactive-image-display/7-tie-everything-together.rst

           self.image_display.source = selected_house['image']

         self.refresh_data_bindings()

+See the bottom line of the code chunk.
+Each time 'self.refresh_data_bindings()' is called in the code, the Form's data bindings will refresh.

 Done!
 Let's try it out.
 Go into Tableau, refresh your app and try clicking on a mark.